 - high blood sugar

 Polyphenol-rich foods like grapes may help protect against metabolic syndrome.
-Study results suggest that grape polyphenols, in particular grape seed polyphenols, help improve cholesterol profile, blood pressure, and blood sugar levels.
+Grape polyphenols, in particular grape seed polyphenols, may help improve:

 Grapes are a good source of vitamin K. Vitamin K helps clot your blood.
 Vitamin K deficiency puts you at risk of hemorrhaging.
 It may also increase your risk of osteoporosis, although more studies are needed.